-The UK’s inheritance tax bill topped £5bn in the 2016/17 tax year.
-Families are paying more inheritance tax than ever before, and that amount is only set to rise.
+The UK’s inheritance tax bill topped £5.32bn in the 2020/21 tax year.
+Families are paying more inheritance tax than ever before.

 Our Wills, Trusts, Tax and Probate specialists explain some of the steps you can take to legitimately reduce your inheritance tax bill.

 When do I have to pay inheritance tax?

 Inheritance tax is usually a one-off tax due after your death, normally paid out of the value of your estate.
 Inheritance tax is payable on money, investments and any other assets within your estate, including your personal effects and household contents.

 The individual threshold for inheritance tax is £325,000 (this is known as the ‘nil rate band’).
 If your estate is worth over £325,000 it may be liable for inheritance tax.
 Currently, inheritance tax is payable at 40% on the value of your estate above the £325,000 threshold.